s-shichino1989/TASSeq_EnhancedBeads/README.md

 ## Usage

-Go on to the ./Rhapsody_analysis directory on the command line, and type ./shell_scripts/Rhapsody_mapping.sh with appropriate options. mapping result is exported on the ./results directory.
+Go on to the ./Rhapsody_analysis directory on the command line, and type ./shell_scripts/Rhapsody_mapping.sh with appropriate options.
+Mapping result is exported in the ./results directory.

 ```
 Usage: Rhapsody_mapping.sh [OPTIONS...]